prices/opennebula-migrator-scripts/README.md

 # opennebula-migrator-scripts
 These are the migrator scripts for OpenNebula.

+These instructions are written for me.
+Use them at your own risk.

 # Purpose
 The purpose of this repository is just to store the scripts and documentation on how to use them.
 They are not being modified at all.